Horse Bits - HP RELIEF Bits

 Available to try via HORSE BIT FIT CLINICS throughout the UK.

-Please measure your horse's mouth before ordering, as we will send a smaller replacement, but not give a refund if the bit has been tried.
+Please measure your horse's mouth before ordering, as we will send a smaller replacement, but will not give a refund if the bit is marked in any way, so do not ride in it.

 Loose Ring Relief Snaffle